Skip to main content

 Why This Exists

-AI agents need to interact with DeFi protocols, but bridging the gap between natural language and on-chain transactions is hard.
-You need to handle private keys, gas estimation, protocol-specific quirks (like stETH rebasing), and transaction safety — all without the agent making a costly mistake.
+AI agents need to interact with DeFi protocols, but bridging natural language to on-chain transactions is hard — private keys, gas estimation, protocol quirks (stETH rebasing), transaction safety.
+This MCP server gives agents a structured, safe interface to Lido:

-• Every write operation supports dry-run simulation — agents always preview gas costs and verify transactions before executing
+• Every write operation supports dry-run simulation — agents preview gas costs and verify transactions before executing

 Category